tomdee/coreos-kubernetes/Documentation/deploy-master.md

 ### Set Up the kube-scheduler Pod

-The scheduler is the last major piece of our master node.
-It monitors the API for unscheduled pods, finds them a machine to run on, and communicates the decision back to the API.
+The scheduler monitors the API for unscheduled pods, finds them a machine to run on, and communicates the decision back to the API.

 Create File `/etc/kubernetes/manifests/kube-scheduler.yaml`: